How to become a resident

 Length of stay

-From two weeks, one, three or six months.
+From two weeks, one, two, three or six months.
 The length of stay should match the scope of the project.
 The period applied for is a request only, and the Jan Michalski Foundation reserves the right to offer another period depending on availability.